medcloudbr/development-challenge-one/README.md

-# Integrations challenge
+# Development challenge
-Medcloud challenge for the integrations analyst vacancy.
+Medcloud's challenge for the general development internship vacancy.

 ## Problem
 We need a simple Java program that saves a collection of patients in a database (MySQL, PostgreSQL, etc) and right after, perform a select on these data and save the results on a text file.